 Keema Dopiaza Curry

-BIR Dopiaza Curry Recipe:
+Dopiaza Curry Recipe

 As with most of my curry recipes, about 175-200g of the main protein ingredient should be ample to feed 1-2 people.
 You can add more to bulk it out.
 Scroll down for the video.